 Step 1Pre-heat the oven to 200°C and line a baking tray with a piece of baking paper.

 Step 2Wash the squash and cut it into 1cm slices (half-moons).
 Place on the lined tray and mix with the half the olive oil and season with salt and pepper.
 Bake for about 25-30 minutes, until caramelised and soft.
 Make sure to turn the pieces halfway through cooking.

 Step 3Heat the rest of the oil in a pan, add the diced shallots, chopped garlic, ginger and chilli flakes.
 Continue to cook for around 5 minutes until the shallots are soft.

 Step 4Leave the two roasted squash slices for garnish.
-In a pan, combine the rest of the roasted squash with the shallot mix, water and itsu miso’easy traditional.
+In a pan, combine the rest of the roasted squash with the shallot mix, water and miso.
 Bring to the boil and puree until smooth using a hand-blender.

-Step 5Steam cook the Itsu vegetable fusion gyoza as per packet instructions.
+Step 5Steam cook the gyoza as per packet instructions.